browserengineering/book/book/accessibility.md

         cmds.append(outline_cmd(rect, outline))
 ```

 Now for adding support for `:focus`.
-The first step will be teaching the
+The first step will be teaching
-`CSSParser how to parse it`.
+`CSSParser` how to parse it.
 Let's start by providing a way to mark a
 `TagSelector` as needing a pseudoclass to also be set in order to apply:

 ``` {.python}